Tim Flannery (baseball): San Francisco Giants (2007–2014)

-Broadcasting
+Broadcasting career

 From 2004 to 2006, he was a TV and radio broadcaster for the Padres pre- and post-game shows, as well as a color commentator during selected game broadcasts.
 After he ended his coaching stint with the Giants, he started working for CSN Bay Area as an analyst on Giants Pregame Live and Giants Postgame Live.
 He was hired as an MLB Network analyst in 2015.

 Personal life

 He and his wife Donna have a son and two daughters.
 He is also a bluegrass musician and has released at least a dozen albums since 1997, both solo and with his group, The Lunatic Fringe.
-He has sung the National Anthem with Bob Weir and Phil Lesh of the Grateful Dead several times, including during the 2012 and 2014 playoffs.
+He has sung the national anthem with Bob Weir and Phil Lesh of the Grateful Dead several times, including during the 2012 and 2014 playoffs.

+Activism

+Philanthropy

 Flannery has also held benefit concerts in support of injured Giants fan Bryan Stow.
 Flannery later founded the Love Harder Project to support other victims of violence.